 Plug Aeration vs. Spike Aeration

-As you plan for aeration of your lawn, you need to know that there are two aeration tools to consider.
-While both types of aerator do the job, they do work differently, and one is actually preferable to the other.
+As you plan to aerate your lawn, it’s useful to understand the difference in the two aeration tools available.
 The first, a spike aerator, has a solid tine that pokes holes in the ground.
 The second, a plug aerator, actually removes a small plug of soil and grass from the lawn.
-Plug aeration is the more effective of the two options.
+While both types of aerator do the job, plug aeration is the more effective of the two options.
 Look for one that removes plugs 0.5 to 0.75 inches in diameter spaced about two to three inches apart.

 What is Lawn Overseeding and Why Your Lawn Could Need It